 During the body scan exercise, focus on your body.
 More specifically, pay attention to any physical sensations throughout your body.

 This mindfulness activity is not about relaxation or reaching enlightenment.
-Rather, simply observe the physical sensations you feel physically.
+Instead, observe the physical sensations you feel physically.

 - Next, work the focus of your mind up your body.
-Think about your calves, quads, hamstrings, glutes, abs, back, chest, shoulders, triceps, biceps, hands, fingers, neck, and finally your head.
+Think about your calves, quads, hamstrings, glutes, abs, back, chest, shoulders, triceps, biceps, hands, fingers, neck, and finally, your head.
 Be mindful of each body part and work your way up slowly.
-Again, just observe the physical sensations.
+Again, observe the physical sensations.

 - After reaching the top of your body, and head, begin to move back down.
-If you get distracted, bring your breath and focus back to observing the physical sensations.
+If you get distracted, bring your breath and focus back on observing the physical sensations.

 Activity #3: Mindful Eating